Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 • It may cause life-threatening laryngeal edema with difficulty breathing.

-Common foods causing food allergy:
+Common foods causing food allergies:

 • Nuts, peanut.